Prepare to fall in love with your city all over again…

 1. The Shard

 At 1004ft tall the Shard is the European Union’s tallest building and with heights like that you know you’re guaranteed one heck of a view.
-It can cost you up to £30 to get to the the Viewing platform but for an extra fee you can get champagne sent up with you, which if you’re feeling lavish is the perfect way to finish the day #baller.
+It can cost you up to £30 to get to The View from the Shard viewing platform but for an extra fee you can get champagne sent up with you, which if you’re feeling lavish is the perfect way to finish the day #baller.

 2. Primrose Hill.